MevlutArslan/neural-networks-from-scratch/README.md

 While the library's performance and production-readiness are not the main focus, it serves as an educational tool for hands-on learning.
 Contributions and improvements are always welcome!

-## Memory Management

-My recent refactoring efforts have significantly reduced memory leaks from around 11 million bytes to 70,000 bytes during the execution of the Wine Recognition data model.
-However, the remaining leaks seem to stem from the logging library and a few other unknown sources.
-Therefore, please exercise caution when using very large datasets, as they may run out of memory.

 ## Performance
 The version on the main branch does not come with any performance optimizations, its priority was/is readability and understandability.
 If you want a more performant version or want to see how neural networks can be optimized take a look at the branch 'optimized-branch'.